 Smallville is a monster hit here at the Bunker.
-Every Thursday, I’m on the rotating love bed, popcorn in hand and ready for my Smallville fix.
+Every Thursday, I’m on the rotating love bed, popcorn in hand, and ready for my Smallville fix.
 The Revolution has been addicted to Smallville ever since its first episode.

 As everyone knows, Aquaman is one of the CW’s new shows.
-The CW being the love child between CBS and Warner Bros. designed to take the place of UPN and the WB.
+The CW is the love child between CBS and Warner Bros. designed to take the place of UPN and the WB.
 Like Smallville, the name of the new Aquaman show will be the place where he hails from: Mercy Reef.

 Now, why do I think this is going to be a good show?
-Because, the same people that brought us Smallville are doing this Aquaman show.
+Because the same people that brought us Smallville are doing this Aquaman show.
 Now, I have grown up hating the Big Red S. I have never thought anything about Superman was even remotely interesting.
-But, when I saw teasers for Smallville, I pushed back my plate of yuca, leaned back in the Bunker’s barcalounger and decided, “Hmm, this show might have potential.”
+But, when I saw teasers for Smallville, I pushed back my plate of yuca, leaned back in the Bunker’s barcalounger, and decided, “Hmm, this show might have potential.”
 And sure enough, Smallville is the Revolution’s favorite show.
 Smallville made me get into and really like a character I never liked before.
 I like how Smallville update Clark Kent.
 They made him more human.
 More complex and easier to identify with than ever before.
-They made Lex Luthor far more complex and interesting rather than some one dimensional maniacal evil genius.
+They made Lex Luthor far more complex and interesting rather than some one-dimensional maniacal evil genius.

 So, because Mercy Reef is going to be done by the Smallville creators, I believe that they will be able to once again re-invent an aging icon into something modern and interesting.
 Like Superman, I have never liked Aquaman.
 Face it, he is pretty lame.
 He swims and talks to fish.
 End of story.
 To be in a comic, it means you must have an underwater villain, the story in the water or have some contrived plotline to get him into the water.
 That makes him somewhat limited.
 Aquaman fighting in space?
 Aquaman fighting street crime?
 Not so compelling.
 But, I do think that Aquaman has potential.
 There is no doubt that he is an iconic character.
-Even people who have never read comics may not know uberpopular Wolverine, but they will know Aquaman.
-I think Aquaman ranks just below Superman, Batman, Wonder Woman, Flash, Green Lantern, Spider-Man and the Hulk on a list of Icons.
+Even people who have never read comics may not know uber-popular Wolverine, but they will know Aquaman.
+I think Aquaman ranks just below Superman, Batman, Wonder Woman, Flash, Green Lantern, Spider-Man, and the Hulk on a list of Icons.